clvrmktg/clvr/content/_index.md

 href  = "/bahamas-web-design-services/website-maintenance/"

 [features]
-headline = "Fast, Secure and Affordable" subhead  = "Websites Designed for Success"
+headline = "Websites Designed for Success" subhead  = "When you choose Clever, you don’t just get a website — you get a complete solution built to support your business.
+Every site we create comes with the essentials that help you attract customers, build trust, and grow online."

 [[features.items]]
 key = "Responsive"
 title = "Web Design"
-description = "Your website will be visually appealing and fully responsive, ensuring a seamless experience for users across all devices, from desktops to smartphones." icon = "responsive-web-design.svg"
+description = "Look great on every device — from desktop to mobile — so your business always makes the right first impression." icon = "devices.svg"

 [[features.items]]
-key = "Fast"
+key = "Faster"
-title = "Page Performance"
+title = "Page Speeds"
-description = "Your website will load quickly and run smoothly, delivering a seamless user experience while boosting search engine rankings and keeping users engaged." icon = "speed.svg"
+description = "Fast-loading pages keep visitors engaged, boost your Google ranking, and stop customers from clicking away." icon = "bolt.svg"

 [[features.items]]
 key = "Custom"
 title = "Web Development"
-description = "Your website will be built with custom features tailored to your unique needs, a lightweight, secure, high-performance website supporting your business goals." icon = "web-development.svg"
+description = "Custom features built for your business — giving you a secure, high-performance site that supports your goals." icon = "code.svg"

 [[features.items]]
 key = "Enhanced"
 title = "SEO"
-description = "Your website will follow proven SEO practices to boost its search engine ranking, making it easier for users to find, driving traffic, and improving online visibility." icon = "seo.svg"
+description = "Be found when it matters.
+Smart SEO helps customers discover you, drives traffic, and builds long-term visibility." icon = "search.svg"

 [[features.items]]
 key = "Better"
 title = "Web Accessibility"
-description = "Your website will be accessible to everyone, including people with disabilities, improving usability and ensuring compliance with WCAG standards and legal requirements." icon = "accessibility.svg"
+description = "Reach everyone.
+Accessible design ensures your site works for all users and meets modern standards." icon = "accessibility_new.svg"

 [[features.items]]
 key = "Ongoing"
 title = "Website Maintenance"
-description = "Your website will remain secure and up-to-date with proactive support, ensuring smooth functionality and uninterrupted service for your users at all times." icon = "customizable-websites.svg"
+description = "Stay worry-free.
+We keep your site secure, updated, and running smoothly so you can focus on your business." icon = "construction.svg"

 [[faqs.items]]
 question = "How much does a website cost in The Bahamas?"